-Skip or Turn off popup for App Would like to Access Your Photos after iOS 14 Update. iOS 14 is full-fledged with Privacy settings, giving control to the end-users, and exposing the applications that are storing the private data to date.
-If you haven’t updated the iPhone to iOS 14, its high time to safekeep the iPhone with Apple’s privacy features.
-Apple announced the Photos Privacy to several apps that exchange the images from the Photos App of iPhone, if you find the application unsafe or don’t need to send photos, then simply revoke permissions and set to None.
+Skip or Turn off the App popup if you want to Access Your Photos after iOS Update.
+With Options “Select More Photos” & “Keep Current Selection” is full-fledged with Privacy settings, giving control to the end-users and exposing the applications that are storing the private data to date.
+If you haven’t updated the iPhone to the latest iOS, it’s high time to safe keep the iPhone with Apple’s privacy features.
+Apple announced the Photos Privacy to several apps that exchange images from the Photos App of iPhone; if you find the application unsafe or don’t need to send photos, then simply revoke permissions and set it to None.

 Whenever you Find or Upload photo on your iPhone apps, Apps will ask to Select More photos.. and Keep Current Selection Option popup on-screen, Let’s Skip and Allow all photos by default for selected app, You can see the Example for the Instagram app, – Instagram Would Like to Access Your Photos.
 This lets you share photos from your Library and save photos to Your camera roll.